dotkom/monoweb/README.md

 docker compose up -d

 pnpm install
-pnpm migrate:dev # Only needs to be run once to set up the database pnpm dev
+pnpm migrate:dev # Only needs to be run onqce to set up the database pnpm dev
 ```